 While gas generators are cheaper upfront, they require maintenance and are noisy when running.
 Just like car engines, home generators need oil changes, and periodic spark plug and air filter replacements.
 Li-ion batteries, on the other hand, are dead silent and don’t require any maintenance at all.
 They also come with 10 year warranties, while gas generators often come with only a 5 year warranty.

 You have a time-of-use plan.

 As described in the price arbitrage section above, it is possible for a battery to save you a little money every day by letting you avoid peak utility rates.
 Will it be enough for you to pay back the investment?
 There’s no general answer I can give, because it depends on your personal electricity usage patterns.
 If you tend to use a lot of peak-hour electricity and also generate enough excess solar power during the day, it could be a wise investment.
-To figure this out, you can work with your solar installer, or break out the spreadsheet and do the calculation yourself.
+To figure this out, work with your solar installer or break out a spreadsheet to do the calculation.